bigeasy/cadence/README.md

 We test to see if the error is `ENOENT`.
 If not, we have a real problem, so we throw the error.
 The cadence stops and the callback is called with error.
-The error is `ENOENT`, we move onto the next step.
+The error is `ENOENT`, we exit early by calling the step function directly as a callback, passing `null` to indicate no error.

-If there is no error, the error handling step is not called, so we do not have to check to see if `error` is null.
-We do need to see if `stat` is null, however.

 ## Working with `EventEmitter`s